allo-protocol/aips/AIPS/api-3.md

 - https://github.com/compound-finance/compound-protocol/blob/master/contracts/ComptrollerStorage.sol
 - https://fravoll.github.io/solidity-patterns/eternal_storage.html

-While eternal storage seems to be the smartest way to go about it.
-It does affect readability and for the sake of simplicity We are proposing going with a naive approach and then upgrade as we see fit
+While eternal storage seems to be the smartest way to go about it, it does affect readability and for the sake of simplicity we are proposing going with a naive approach and then upgrade as we see fit

 ## Rationale